Best concerts this weekend in San Francisco

 A local weekend roundup of standout live shows in San Francisco.

-Includes venues like The Fillmore, Neck of the Woods, Crybaby, and more.
+Includes venues like Feinstein's at The Nikko, The Fillmore, Neck of the Woods, and more.

 -